 The markets of Nairobi.

 At this place, you can adopt an elephant.
 They use the money to feed and help the elephants that have been victim of poachers.
-Such an amazing experience and my best elephant picture ever were taken back then!
-1000% worth the money (I did not adopt).
+Read more about this project on their website.

 Last but not least, if you would like to have a close encounter with a giraffe, this is the place to be.
 Some people like to put the giraffe food in their mouth and get a nice lick from the giraffe.
 I preferred not to do so.

 I bet there is much more to do in Nairobi.
 Most tourists come to Nairobi to depart for safari trips.
-I also booked three safaris when I was in Kenya.
+I went on three different safaris during my stay in Kenya.
 Read more about them!